hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Get help

 We have support in place to help you with any questions or problems you might have to do with the CTC Traders API.
-[See how we can support you](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/get-support.html).
+[Find out to get help](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/get-support.html).

 ## Check service availability